kburchfiel/rope/README.md

 I preferred that the order of elements in a phrase match the order of elements in its corresponding outline.
 For example, I prefer KU for "can you" because the K (for "can") and the U (for "you") come in the same order as the "can" nd "you" in "can you."
 I often used an asterisk to "reverse" the output of an outline where needed.
 For instance, I use K*U for "you can," as the asterisk "reverses" the order of "can you," resulting in "you can."
 I believe that this convention makes some phrase outlines easier to remember.

 **5.2.2.
 Phrases and contractions**
 Asterisks can also be used to convert an outline for a phrase into an outline for a contraction, and vice versa.
-For instance, I use THEL for "they'll," so I added in TH*EL (TH*EL plus an asterisk) for "they will."
+For instance, I use H-D for "he had," so I added in H*D for "he'd."

 **5.2.3.
 Phrases with "an"**